gpuweb/cts/docs/fp_primer.md

 ## Accuracy

-As mentioned above floating point numbers are not able to represent all of the possible values over their bounds, but instead represent discrete values in that interval, and approximate the remainder.
+As mentioned above floating point numbers are not able to represent all the possible values over their bounds, but instead represent discrete values in that interval, and approximate the remainder.

-Additionally, floating point numbers are not evenly distributed over their in interval, but instead are clustered closer together near zero, and further apart near the edges.
+Additionally, floating point numbers are not evenly distributed over the real number line, but instead are clustered closer together near zero, and further apart as their magnitudes grow.

 When discussing operations on floating point numbers, there is often reference to a true value.
 This is the value that given no performance constraints and